 Data centre operations rely on power and connectivity (very high bandwidth communications) so they are designed for failures in provision of both services.
 Data centres use UPS (uninterrupted power supplies) to ensure continuous power to the facility, in conjunction with batteries, flywheels and generators.
 These deal with instantaneous loss of supply and longer term outages.
 Data centres are often built incrementally with new data halls being fitted out in response to customer demand.
 Stand-by power is generally increased in line with the site power demand as that increases and is not necessarily a reflection of the power provisioning of the site.
-This is an important distinction: power provisioning is the maximum instantaneous power supply to that site and operators tend to overprovision sites in order to future proof their activity.
-So many sites operate well below the maximum power provisioned and generator backup function is matched to the maximum power that a site is likely to consume based on its current level of activity and not the maximum power that can be supplied.
+This is an important distinction: power provision sites in order to future proof their activity.
+So many sites operate well below the maximum power provisioned and generator backup function is matched to the maximum power that can be supplied.
 So, simplistically, the power backup is matched to the function of the site, not to the capacity of the site.